Puerto Rico: Boxer charged with killing pregnant lover | DW | 03.05.2021

-The body of a pregnant woman was found in a lagoon on the US territory of Puerto Rico days after she went missing.
-The FBI have charged boxer Felix Verdejo with her murder.

-The professional boxer, Felix Verdejo, turned himself in to the FBI on Sunday night to face federal charges after his lover's body was found in a lagoon near the capital San Juan.
+Professional boxer Felix Verdejo turned himself in to the FBI on Sunday night to face federal charges after his lover's body was found in a lagoon near the capital San Juan.

 The US Attorney's Office named the charges against the 27-year-old Verdejo as kidnapping and carjacking resulting in death, and intentionally killing an unborn child.